 Bedroom 2 - super king size bed (or twin single beds) and en-suite bathroom (bath/shower over bath & WC).

 To the rear of the cottage there is a delightful, small courtyard garden complete with garden furniture and a secure anchor point for the bikes.
-To the front a small gravelled garden.
+To the front there's a small gravelled garden.

 Available to hire